Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Quality of earnings represents the trust level investors place in those earnings.
 It’s the detailed analysis that separates bankable EBITDA from theoretical EBITDA.

 The multiple itself adjusts based on earnings quality.
 Two companies with identical reported EBITDA in 2026 can trade at 4x versus 8x.
 The difference?
-Customer stickiness, recurring contracts, clean books, and strong cash inflows.
+Company specific factors and other key factors like customer stickiness, recurring contracts, clean books, and strong cash inflows.

 Your reported financial performance is just the starting point.
 Quality of earnings analysis determines where you actually land.